cerdastangkas/ytaudiodownloader/README.md

 - ⏱️ Duration-based filtering (>3 minutes)
 - 🎵 Download audio in MP3 format
 - 🔄 Convert audio to OGG format
+- 🎯 Transcribe audio to text with timestamps
+- ✂️ Split audio into segments based on transcription
+- 📝 View and manage transcriptions with audio segments
 - 🖼️ Thumbnail previews for videos and downloaded files
 - 📊 Progress tracking for downloads
 - 📑 Export video details to Excel